ChainSafe/protocol/positions/libp2p.md

 ### About the Role

-As a protocol networking engineer, you will contribute to Lodestar and Libp2p by developing accurate, secure and performant code to implement various networking specifications.
+As a network engineer, you will contribute to Lodestar and Libp2p by developing accurate, secure and performant code to implement various networking specifications.
 No prior blockchain experience is required, but it is expected to gain protocol proficiency over time.
 You'll also have the opportunity to